 - Engage with visitors using live chat and personalised offers before they leave your website.
 Agents can instantly launch a voice call to the customer to increase engagement.

-Bear in mind, though, that multi-channel doesn’t necessarily mean that every customer likes every channel.
+Bear in mind, though, that omnichannel doesn’t necessarily mean that every customer likes every channel.
 Channel preference is often dependent on age, and old habits die hard.

 Nor does it mean that consumers abandon old channels as new ones come along.
 Usage appears to be additive, which means that when a new channel becomes “the norm”, we’ve seen a spread in usage, not a shift.